sbchapin/how-to-aws-emr-zeppelin/README.md

 ## Who

-Big shoutout to [HGData]() for hosting the hackathon this was presented at and the [UCSB Data Science Team](https://www.facebook.com/DataScienceUCSB) for innovating the zeppelin notebooks hosted in this repo.
+Big shoutout to [HGData]() for hosting the hackathon this was presented at and the [UCSB Data Science Team](https://www.facebook.com/DataScienceUCSB) for innovating the zeppelin notebooks enabled by this repo.

 ---